How often do Industry Reference Committees (IRCs) meet?

 Who organises and pays for the meetings?

-Skills Service Organisations (SSOs) are funded by the Australian Government Department of Education and Training to support IRC activities.
+Skills Service Organisations (SSOs) are funded by the Australian Government Department of Employment, Skills, Small and Family Business to support IRC activities.

 Each IRC and their SSO agree on the type and level of support for meetings.